Alexander Livingston of Callendar: Posthumous rehabilitation

 Livingston's eldest son, James, who escaped from the king's custody in 1451, was restored to royal favor in 1452.
 James Livingston's links with John MacDonald, Earl of Ross, forced James II to seek his support amidst a royal conflict with the Douglas family, in which Clan Donald actively opposed the king.
 The elder Livingston was granted a posthumous pardon by the Parliament of Scotland on 27 August 1452.
 This pardon cleared the way for James Livingston to return to a career in the king's service.
 James II reappointed him as Lord High Chamberlain of Scotland in 1454.
 The partial restoration of the Livingston family was completed in 1455, when James II created James Livingston a Lord of Parliament as Lord Livingston of Callendar.

 Issue

 Livingston married an unnamed daughter of James Dundas of Dundas.
-As their eldest daughter was already married by 20 October 1422, their marriage presumably took place in c.
+As Livingston's eldest daughter was already married by 20 October 1422, his own marriage presumably took place in c.
 1400.

 This marriage produced at least four children: